 An overview of each year groups maths and a link to the Maths No Problem website can be accessed below.

-To continue the upward trend in mathematics results the Maths development plan focusses on ensuring consistency in the way maths is taught across the school and a drive to diminish the difference between our Pupil Premium children and the rest of the school.
+This years Maths development plan focuses on ensuring consistency and effectiveness in the way maths is taught and assessed across the school and further develop partnership with the schools in the MAST.
 Some of the new initiatives taking place this year include: